ariyanki/esp8266/README.md

 # ESP8266 Code Collection

-I use ESP-01 and NodeMCU V2 to play with.
+I use ESP-01 and NodeMCU V2 for this project.

 Use **Arduino IDE** to program, search how to program esp8266 with Arduino IDE on google.